-SDG Strategic goal Target Material topics Corporate actions B DECENT WORK AND ECONOMIC GROWTH &gt; Social and environmental management. &gt; Working with tenants. &gt; Working with external partners.
+SDG Strategic goal Target Material topics Corporate actions 8 DECENT WORK AND ECONOMIC GROWTH Social and environmental management.
+Working with tenants.
+Working with external partners.
 Target 8.8 Protection of labour rights and promote safe and secure working environments.
 Target 8.5 Achieve full employment and decent work.
-Target 8.3 Encourage small- and medium- sized enterprises.
+Target 8.3 Encourage small- and mediumsized enterprises.
 Target 8.4 Improve efficiency in consumption and production.
 Ethics and compliance, Talent retention and training, Workplace health and safety.
 Risk management ESG, Community relations and local job creation, Channels for communicating with the local community, Workplace health and safet.
 Create operational reporting system at the level of each individual property based on standardised data collection.
 Extend green clauses and categorise tenants to ascertain and monitor the social aspects of each activity at shopping centres and retail parks (retail, leisure, restaurants, grocery supermarkets and service providers).
-12 RESPONSIBLE CONSUMPTION AND PRODUCTION Working with tenants.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION › Working with tenants.
 Target 12.1 Implement sustainable consumption and production framework.
 Target 12.3 Reduce food waste.
 Sustainability in product marketing, New experiences and services, Transparency in business relations.
 Create operational reporting system at the level of each individual property based on standardised data collection.
-Extend green clauses and categorise tenants to ascertain and monitor responsible consumption patterns for each activity at shopping centres and retail parks (retail, leisure, restaurants, grocery supermarkets and service providers).
+Extend green clauses and categorise tenants to ascertain and monitor responsible consumption patterns for each activity at spening contros and

-SDG

-Strategic goal

-Target

-Material topics

-Risk management

-health and safety,

-Contemporary design

-ESG, Workplace

-Corporate actions

-Adapting properties to global challenges.

-Target 9.1 Develop sustainable infrastructure.

-Target 9.A Facilitate sustainable and resilient infrastructure.
-Target 13.1 Strengthen resilience and adaptive capacity.

-and features, New ucture. experiences and services. ience

-Assessment of climate changerelated financial risks within the TCFD framework for a comprehensive view of the situation of the Lar España portfolio (also see section 5.2)
+SDG Strategic goal Target Material topics Corporate actions Adapting Target 9.1 Develop Risk management Assessment of properties to sustainable ESG, Workplace climate changeglobal challenges. infrastructure. health and safety, related financial risks within the TCFD Target 9.A Facilitate Contemporary design and features, New framework for a sustainable and experiences and comprehensive view resilient infrastructure. services. of the situation of the Target 13.1 Lar España portfolio Strengthen resilience (also see section 5.2) and adaptive capacity.

 Extend green clauses and categorise tenants to ascertain and monitor energy consumption and related efficiency measures for each activity at shopping centres and retail parks (retail, leisure, restaurants, grocery supermarkets and service providers).
+Put in place a

+Put in place a

+Decarbonisation

-Put in place a Decarbonisation plan in accordance with the EU and Spanish regulatory frameworks.
+plan in accordance

+with the EU and

+Spanish regulatory

+frameworks.